Sate kambing: Ingredients

 Goats are a widely consumed domesticated animal in Indonesia.
 They can easily be seen roaming the country's villages and are also kept as livestock in backyards.
 In a country with a majority Muslim population, goat meat or mutton is one of the most preferred meats.
-Goats and sheep are slaughtered during the Eid ul Adha Muslim religious holiday, resulting in goat/lamb dishes such as tongseng kambing, sate kambing (goat satay) and gulai kambing (mutton curry) being commonly consumed during the festival.
+Goats and sheep are slaughtered during the Eid ul Adha Muslim religious holiday, resulting in goat/lamb dishes such as tongseng kambing, sate kambing (goat satay) and gule kambing (mutton curry) being commonly consumed during the festival.

 Almost all parts of a goat's carcass meat could be used for sate kambing, although the prime part would be the hind legs.
 Some variants might use goat offal, which is considered a delicacy, such as sate hati kambing that uses goat liver, and sate torpedo that uses goat testicles, believed to have aphrodisiac properties.

 The skewers used for sate kambing are usually larger and thicker, and made from bamboo, compared to thinner skewers used for chicken satay that are usually made from mid-ribs of coconut leaves.
 This corresponds to the thickness and texture of goat meat, which is tougher than chicken.
 To avoid burning, the skewers are usually soaked in water prior to use.
 The skewered mutton/lamb is then marinated in spices before being placed on a charcoal grill.
 The marination seasoning often includes puréed pineapple juice, sweet soy sauce, ground shallot and galangal.
 In restaurants or street stalls (warung), sate kambing is made to order and grilled after the customer places their order.